 They may visit local traders and businesses to routinely check that they are complying with the law, investigate complaints, check measures and scales are accurate in pubs for example and investigate suspected offences.

-Trading Standards Officers usually work for a local authority.
+You'll usually work for a local authority.

-- You will then study for professional qualifications while working.
+You'll then study for professional qualifications while working.

 - Good written and spoken communication skills